jamesbdev/full-stack-js-unit-4/README.md

 ### Style changes added

- I wanted to give the game  a "Squid Game" vibe so I've added some pinks and greens and also changed the font to Bebaus Neue.
+ I wanted to give the game  a "Squid Game" aesthetic so I've added some pinks and greens and also changed the font to Bebaus Neue.
 I've also added borders to the title and #phrase section.
 I used CSS variables for the colours.